Reputation Checker

 Account Age & Level

 Cheaters burn through accounts.
-If someone is dropping 40 bombs on a Steam account created three weeks ago with level 0, that's a red flag.
-Legit players usually have years on their account and at least some Steam level from trading cards or purchases.
+A 40-bomb on a Steam account created three weeks ago with level 0 is a red flag.
+Legit players usually have years on their account and some Steam level.

 VAC & Game Ban History